Abheeshta-P/twitter-UI/README.md

 <h1 align="center">"  Twitter web page clone "</h1>

 This is a simple web page that mimics the appearance and functionality of Twitter using only HTML and CSS.
-It does not have any back-end or interactivity, but it shows how the Twitter interface looks like on different devices and screen sizes.
+It does not have any back-end or interactivity, but it shows how the Twitter interface looks like on desktop.

 ## Features